Seamless Multimodal Transportation Scheduling: Numerical Evaluation

 \subsection{Algorithm comparison}

-We test the efficiency of our three algorithms. \textbf{IP} refers to solving ~\eqref{eqn:IPmodel}. \textbf{NF} refers to solving~\eqref{eqn:spd}. \textbf{BP} refers to solving~(\ref{eqn:mp}) through the branch-and-price algorithm explained in Section~\ref{sec:bp}.
-The three algorithms are applied to each generated instance and for each setting of $\timewindow$ and $\alpha$, resulting in 450 runs each.
+We test the efficiency of our three algorithms. \textbf{IP} refers to solving~\eqref{eqn:IPmodel}. \textbf{NF} refers to solving~\eqref{eqn:spd}. \textbf{CG} refers to solving~(\ref{eqn:mp}) through the column generation algorithm in Section~\ref{sec:bp}.
+For comparison with heuristic approaches, \textbf{BAS} refers to the break-and-shift heuristic introduced by~\cite{iflmpicaps18}. \textbf{BAS} first sorts the passengers for each destination by their arrival times, creates groups sequentially from such ordering by adding passengers to each new group while possible, then iteratively breaks groups in which one passenger delays another and move passengers to consecutive groups when no travel time delay is incurred.
+The four algorithms are applied to each generated instance and for each setting of $\timewindow$ and $\alpha$, resulting in 450 runs each.
 Since the transportation systems will in practice be repeatedly optimized, the ILMTP-SD requires efficient solution methodologies.
 Accordingly, we set a time limit of 10 minutes.

-\textbf{IP} does not solve any of the instances tested within 10 minutes of computational time, as opposed to the other algorithms, which solve all instances in that amount of time.
-To further elucidate the power of the DD-based model, \textbf{IP} is only able to find one feasible solution over the 450 instances and configurations tested.
-This provides clear indication of the applicability and power of the DD-based algorithm, and so for the remainder of this section we provide a comparison only of \textbf{NF} and \textbf{BP}.
-We note that the root-node optimality gap (calculated as $(UB-LB)/LB\times 100$ where $LB$ is the lower bound snd $UB$ is the upper bound) for the DD-based model is below 0.5\%, demonstrating the quality of the LP relaxation.
-We therefore only report results for solving the root node.
+\textbf{IP} does not solve any of the instances tested to optimality within 10 minutes of computational time, and only finds a feasible solution to \secondrev{2} instance\secondrev{s within the time limit without closing the optimality gap.
+Even when supplied with a warm-start solution provided by the heuristic from \cite{iflmpicaps18} and adding ordering constraints based on Theorem~\ref{prop:optSolutionStructure}, \textbf{IP} fails to solve any instance tested to optimality within 10 minutes}.
+All other algorithms solve all instances in 10 minutes.
+This provides clear indication of the superiority of the DD-based algorithm, and so for the remainder of this section we provide a comparison only of \textbf{NF} and \textbf{CG}.
+We note that the root-node optimality gap ($\frac{UB-LB}{LB} \times 100$ where $LB$ is the lower bound and $UB$ is the upper bound) for the DD-based model is below 0.5\%, demonstrating the quality of the LP relaxation.
+We therefore only report results for solving the root node as branching is not necessary, but can be used if closing the gap is critical.

-The left plot in Figure~\ref{fig:NFVersusBP} depicts a cumulative distribution plot of performance over all runs for \textbf{NF} and \textbf{BP}.
+Figure~\ref{fig:NFVersusBP-PP} depicts a cumulative distribution plot of performance over all runs for \textbf{NF}, \textbf{CG}, and \textbf{BAS}.
 Each line corresponds to an algorithm, and each point on a line is composed of coordinates $(t,s)$ which is the number of instances solved $s$ by time $t$ by the algorithm.
-The figure clearly demonstrates that \textbf{BP} solves more problems than \textbf{NF} for any given computational budget.
+The figure demonstrates that \textbf{CG} solves more problems than \textbf{NF} for any time limit.
+In addition, \textbf{CG} finds some optimal solutions faster than the \textbf{BAS} runtime.